danth6961/tsp-rebalance-app/docs/project_handoff.md

 - proxy tickers
 - default market inputs
 - baseline allocations

-`REGIME_DEFINITIONS` and the derived allocation structures should remain synchronized with the engine and UI.
+- stable thresholds
+- regime definitions

+`REGIME_DEFINITIONS` is the canonical registry. `BASELINE_ALLOCATIONS` should be derived from it rather than maintained separately by hand.

 ### `models.py`
 Typed dataclasses for: